 Zinc-air is the most common form of hearing aid battery.
 This form of battery is not rechargeable and, after use, must be disposed of.
 To activate zinc-air batteries, the battery is exposed to oxygen from the air.
 You'll notice how hearing aid batteries are covered with a small plastic strip the first time you buy them.
 This helps to keep the cell charge preserved until it is time to use them.

-Find the best hearing aid batteries in Bloomington, IN, Salem, IN, Pendleton, IN, Bedford, IN, & Carmel, IN
+Find the best hearing aid batteries in Salem, IN, Pendleton, IN, Bedford, IN, & Carmel, IN

 Hearing Aid Battery Sizes

 Hearing aid batteries come in five sizes.
 The right one for you varies based on the design and size of your hearing aids.
 Fortunately, the hearing aid industry has designated a number on the battery packaging to make it easier to match it to yours.